apennismightier/splitrename/README.md

 - A **Cancel** button appears in the action bar whenever a job is running
 - Stops the job cleanly **after the current file finishes** — nothing gets abandoned mid-encode
+- Button changes to "Cancelling…" and disables itself to prevent double-clicks

 ---